mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	"What do you mean?"

-	"Thi saw some figures running from the tent and is certain one of them was Casra."
+	"Thi saw some figures running from the pavilion and is certain one of them was Casra."

 	"Dammit."